neondatabase/postgresql_anonymizer/docs/runbooks/1-static_masking.md

 How can we separate the customers from their payouts while respecting the integrity of the data?

-Find a function that will shuffle the column `fk_company_id` of the `payout` table
+Find a function that will shuffle the column `fk_customer_id` of the `payout` table

 💡 Check out the [shuffling] section of the [documentation].